petrvanblokland/DesignDesignSpace/Site.md

 Since working as a team of students a minimum amount of three is required, and also a mininum level of quality, motivation and experience.

-Season and year-students are submitted after showing their portfolios and the result of a given assignment.
+Season and year-students are admitted after showing their portfolios and the result of a given assignment.
 Also they are asked to write a motivation and development plan.

 Students finishing a training adequately, automatically get accepted for a next.